tom-leamon/design-patterns-JS/docs.md

 ```

 ### Memento
-provides the ability to restore an object to its previous state (undo).
+Provides the ability to restore an object to its previous state (undo).
 ##### memento_es6.js
 ```Javascript
 class Memento {